 What is Black Lives Matter?

-Black Lives Matter started out in 2013 as a hashtag on social media protesting the acquittal of George Zimmerman, the murderer of unarmed 17-year-old Trayvon Martin.
-It was started by Alicia Garza, Patrisse Cullors and Opal Tometi, three Black women who wanted to fight against the injustice Black people face in the United States’s criminal justice system.
+Black Lives Matter began in 2013 as a hashtag on social media protesting the acquittal of George Zimmerman, murderer of unarmed 17-year-old Trayvon Martin.
+It was started by Alicia Garza, Patrisse Cullors, and Opal Tometi, three Black women who wanted to fight against the injustice Black people face in the United States’s criminal justice system.
 The creation of the Black Lives Matter movement was also inspired by several human rights movements in the past, ranging from the 1960s Civil Rights Movement to the 2000s LGBTQ+ movement.